Learning to Swim: Reinforcement Learning for 6-DOF Control of Thruster-driven Autonomous Underwater Vehicles: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-Thanks to Ethan Fahnestock for the initial IsaacSim-based simulator implementation and reinforcement learning pipeline.
-Thanks to the WHOI Summer Student Fellowship Program for financial support.
+This work was supported in part by WHOI Summer Student Fellowship Program, WHOI Independent Study Award, WHOI Academic Programs Office Endowed Funds, and NSF NRI Award No. 2133029.
+Thanks to Ethan Fahnestock for the initial simulator and learning pipeline.
 Thanks also to Nathan McGuire, Peter Werner, Daniel Yang, and Tim Seyde for their help and discussions.

 { }